abelards/how_tos/paris.md

   - Bagatelle, Jardin d'Acclimatation

 * **Entertainment**
 Paris has many theaters, from huge to small.
-Some websites or beginning artists give you the opportunity of having entrance-free (tip-based) performances.
+Some websites or beginning artists give you the opportunity of having entrance-free (tip-based) performances (in french).
+Also try
   - Salle Pleyel
   - Opéra
   - Théâtre Athénée